-Being aware of all these limitations, we see the contribution of our results to the existing empirical evidence on the impact of ALMP programmes in at least two points.
-First, applying a dynamic evaluation framework on comparing three programmes facilitating workplace experience, we document that the disadvantage of the "public works" type of programme disappears with time between the start of unemployment and the start of participation.
-Although the relatively poorer performance of "public works" type of programmes in comparison to other comparable types of ALMPs (e.g. hiring subsidies, internships or subsidised employment) is well documented in empirical studies internationally as well as from Slovakia, only a few of these studies consider the timing of participation.
-Our second contribution points to the promising performance of voluntary activation works (VAW), a mixture of activation works supported by the non-governmental sector.
+Being aware of all these limitations, we still see the contribution of our results to the existing empirical evidence on the impact of ALMP programmes in at least two points.
+First, applying a dynamic evaluation framework to compare three programmes that facilitate workplace experience, we document that the disadvantage of the "public works" type of programme disappears with time between the start of unemployment and the start of participation.
+Although the relatively poorer performance of "public works" type of programmes in comparison to other comparable types of ALMPs (e.g. hiring subsidies, internships or subsidised employment) is well documented in international empirical studies, as well as those from Slovakia, only a few of these studies consider the timing of participation.
+Adding to this stream of literature, we show that if the timing of participation is considered, then the public works type of programme (AW), although showing no statistically significant average effect, reveals a positive contribution to the reemployment chances for specific subgroups, such as in the case of settlements with a higher share of Roma individuals in the population (see Table A.3 in the empirical appendix).
+Our second contribution points to the promising performance of voluntary activation works (VAW), which highlights a mixture of activation works supported by the nongovernmental sector.
 VAW evolved as a spin-off variant of the numerous and widely known AW.
-It inherited the whole set-up while offering the same type and intensity of support through the NGO sector instead of the municipalities.
-We show that in terms of impact, VAW outperforms the stigmatising AW and the highly selective internship measure (GP) despite providing support of comparable intensity and length.
-Our evidence hints at the potentially beneficial cooperation of public employment services with the non-governmental sector, opening alleys for more in-depth research.
+It inherited the entire existing set-up while offering the same type and intensity of support through the NGO sector instead of the municipalities.
+We show that in terms of impact, VAW outperformed both the stigmatising AW and the highly selective internship measure (GP) despite providing support of comparable intensity and length.
+Thus, our evidence hints at the potentially beneficial cooperation of public employment services with the nongovernmental sector, opening potential pathways for more in-depth research in the future.